Yin Yoga Pose For Beginners: The 7 Yin Postures To Learn First

 Dragon pose Yin yoga

 Dragon pose is a posture that releases the hip sockets and gives a nice stretch to the quadriceps and hip flexors.
-Yin yoga Dragon pose is very similar to Low Lunge or Anjaneyasana, altho
+Yin yoga Dragon pose is very similar to Low Lunge or Anjaneyasana.

-Interestingly, when looking at various Yin yoga pose variations, many Yin poses are very similar and, at a quick glance, may appear to look like exactly the same asanas that are commonly practiced in Hatha or Vinyasa yoga classes.
+Interestingly, when looking at various variations of Yin yoga poses, many Yin poses are very similar to Hatha poses.
+At a quick glance, may appear to look exactly the same as the asanas commonly practiced in Hatha or Vinyasa yoga classes.
 But things are not always as they appear!

 ↓Great Yin yoga teacher trainings you should look into↓